Decentralized currencies are taking the financial world by storm. Investors are moving money into cryptocurrencies by the billions.

 Fiat Currency and Then Some

 Fiat currency is based solely on the faith and credit of the economy.
 So long as the economy remains strong, fiat currencies offer governments significant advantages in flexibility and management of the economy through central banks; however, critics have grown increasingly concerned about fiat currency's tendency toward inflation and have accused governments of manipulating currency values through central banks.

 Decentralized currencies allow these communities to manufacture and trade essential items locally while also making it practical to order specialty items from other regions or abroad.
 Under this model, populations of isolated communities can prosper.

 What will happen to Bitcoin in the long-term is a hotly debated topic.
 Governments continue to struggle in creating policy around decentralized currencies.
-The rise of decentralized currency has astounded many.
+The rise of decentralized currency, similar to the rise of Texas car title loans, has astounded many.
 Its ultimate role in the world economy remains an open question.